josephsdavid/N2D/README.md

 * Sklearn-like API.
 Please note this is a major update, and if you are using a previous version you will have to change your code, as the API has changed!

+* Even more sklearn like with standard fit, fit_predict, and predict methods

 # Not Too Deep Clustering